core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 This specification supports two approaches for encoding identityref: as a YANG Schema Item iDentifier as defined in {{sid}}, or as a name as defined in {{Section 6.8 of RFC7951}}.
+See {{union}} for an exceptional case when this representation needs to be tagged.

 ### SIDs as identityref {#identityref-with-sid}